Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

 If `$ git init` command is successful, it will create a hidden directory called `.git`.
-This directory stores objects and refs that Git uses.
+This directory contains objects and refs that Git uses.
 Also it will store commit history and other information for version control.
 ```git
 Initialized empty Git repository in C:/Users/.../.git/
 ```